tournepivoine/shinpokered-fr/README.md

   - Closed 255 clone pokemon glitch
   - Applied the pokeyellow fix for in-game trade evolutions
   - Can no longer get blocked at the cinnabar gym door
+  - Fixed hidden coins not giving the correct amount
+  - Fixed NPCs treating the last visible screen column/row as off-screen

 #Tweaks
 -----------
 - Added built-in gamma shader for backlit LCD screens in GBC mode (press SELECT at the copyright screen)